 LATEST: NEET 2019 Counselling registration has begun; Register now!

 Before we start our session on NEET Counselling 2019 FAQs, here is a brief highlight of the exam:

-NEET is a national-level exam for admission to MBBS/BDS admission is medical colleges in India.
+NEET is a national-level exam for admission to MBBS/BDS courses in medical colleges in India.

 The exam is now conducted by National Testing Agency (NTA).
 It was previously conducted by CBSE

-Last year, the exam was taken by around than 12 lakh candidates
+The exam was attempted by around than 15.2 lakh candidates this year

-NEET 2019 will be conducted in pen-and-paper based mode on April 5
+NEET 2019 was conducted in pen-and-paper based mode

-The result of NEE 2019 will be declared on June 5
+The result of NEE 2019 has been declared on June 5